Housing Benefit and Council Tax Support

 You do not have to be unemployed or unable to work, you can apply if you are working and earning a low wage.

-From the 24 November 2014 some people will have to claim Universal Credit instead of housing benefit for help with their housing costs.
+From the 24 November 2014 most working age people will have to claim Universal Credit instead of housing benefit for help with their housing costs.

 You can claim council tax support if you are